Get notified of new strips through push notifications (BETA)

 In a nutshell:

-- Install a so-called PWA, a “Progressive Web App,” basically a webpage bookmark on your home screen that gets a special treatment to make it act like a regular app.
-This is what you should use on mobile devices (iOS, Android; in fact, on iOS it is the only way to make it work).
+- Install this as a so-called PWA, a “Progressive Web App,” basically a webpage bookmark on your home screen that gets a special treatment to make it act like a regular app.
+This is what you should use on mobile devices like iOS or Android—on iOS it is mandatory.

 Detailed instructions are below.
 After deploying the PWA, open it and continue following these instructions shown inside it.
 It looks like you have already deployed the PWA, and we're inside it.
 Good.
 Now the only thing left to do, is press the Subscribe/Refresh button if you haven't already. - Subscribe your web browser itself to the notifications.
 This is the recommended way on PCs/Macs/laptops (most of them won't even support deploying a PWA anyhow).